guisteink/balance-service/README.md

-## Docker image to Weighted round robin: balance-service-wrr
-## Docker image to Normal round robin: balance-service-rr

-## Basic information about Docker
+# README
+This project was made with intention to simulate a load-balancer and your algorithms to load balancing.
+Below are some basic informations, including things I dont want forget 😅😅😅

+#### Docker names used:
+- Image to run WRR algorithm: wrr-image
+- Image to run RR algorithm: rr-image

+#### Basic commands to dont forget:
-# to build the image, in the directory of Dockerfile: "docker build -t {{image-name}} ."
+- To build image: "docker build -t {{image-name}} ."
-# to run the image created: "docker run {{image-name}}"
+- To run the image created: "docker run {{image-name}}"
-# to list all images created: "docker image ls"
+- To list all images created: "docker image ls"
-# to list container used: "docker container ls"
+- To list container used: "docker container ls"